Our Services: Ultrasound

 We offer bulk billing ultrasound examinations at both our Adelaide radiology clinics in Brighton and Salisbury.
 This means that when you are referred for an ultrasound to Australian Radiology Clinics, there is no gap to pay and so you incur no costs.

-In order to be bulk billed for your ultrasound examination at Australian Radiology Clinics, you require a valid Medicare card and to have an ultrasound referral from your GP.
+In order to be bulk billed for your ultrasound examination at Australian Radiology Clinics, you require a valid Medicare card and to have an ultrasound referral from your GP or Specialist.
 Please feel free to talk to a member of our team if you have any questions about our radiology bulk billing services.

 The time required for an ultrasound examination will vary, but it is typically not a lengthy procedure (allow between 30 minutes to an hour).
 You will be advised at the time you book your appointment as to how long your examination will be.

 After your ultrasound has been completed, the images and report will be sent to your referring GP using a secure digital messaging service.